immutables/immutables.github.io/style.md

   .create();
 ```

-There are really cool thing you can do to match style to your conventions and preferences!
+This way you can match style to your conventions and preferences!

 The simplest way to apply styles in manner similar to global is to annotate top level package of your project or module.